Test-anaconda-org/anaconda/README.rst

 Anaconda
 ========

 Anaconda is the OS installer used by Fedora, RHEL, CentOS and other Linux distributions.
+TEST.

 .. image:: https://readthedocs.org/projects/anaconda-installer/badge/?version=latest
     :alt: Documentation Status